6 Top Credit Card Merchants [List]

 Before I continue, I want to recommend that you don’t limit yourself to one payment option.
 Customers like having a choice when paying for your product or service.
 Give it to them.

 Merchant Accounts.
-This is the more expensive option but your flexibility is higher and you are not promoting another company.
-With this option, your customers never leave your website.
-But you will also need additional customization to your website, for example, SSL Encryption and an online form payment customization.
+This is the more expensive option it offers you more flexibility and you don’t have to promote another company.
+With this option, your customers never leave your website to make a payment.
+But you will also need additional customization to your website, such as SSL Encryption and an online form payment customization.
 Below are some example rates:

 - $100 one-time sign-up